 For a recent exam that I studied for, I asked myself this question: "What is the difference between redundancy and replication"?
 I had two topics, redundancy and replication.
 At first I thought they were the same as both had to do with having more nodes or components, but given a little more thought there was a significant difference.
 Here are my findings and thoughts on this.

 I knew what redundancy is, it is having one or several duplicates of nodes/components in a system.
-This is used in case of a failover, if one node fails, the other take over - or just keep going.
+This is used in case of a failover, if one node fails, the other takes over - or just keeps going.
 Here there is a difference between passive and active redundancy.
 In active redundancy traffic goes to all nodes all the time.
-This is often achieved by having a loadbalancer in front of the duplicated nodes to direct the traffic to every node.
-Here a routing method has to be chosen, this can be done by round-robin or some more complex algorithm (chosing the one with lowest load for example).
+This is often achieved by having a load balancer in front of the duplicated nodes to direct the traffic to every node.
+Here a routing method has to be chosen, this can be done by round-robin or some more complex algorithm (choosing the one with lowest load for example).
 Redundancy can also be done passively where you switch over if the "active" node goes bad.
 This is often known as active/passive, where you always have one active node and can have several passive.
 The passive nodes do nothing except being ready for when the active node is down.

 Therefore my definition of redundancy is:

 Redundancy is the duplication of nodes, in case of one failing

 However active redundancy can also be applied to get higher performance for a system.
 Instead of having one node serving everyone, you have 2 (or n+1).
 This makes the first one less burdened.
 The art of gaining performance through duplication of nodes is often better known as scaling.